nelsydaperez/cs361-weather-microservice/README.md

 # Weather Service API
 A microservice that will pull weather information for a given location.
 A JSON file with the weather properties will be served to a client.
+Hosted on the Oregon State University flip servers.
 # How to Use
 In order to use the microservice, you must send a GET request using the following format for the URL: flip3.engr.oregonstate.edu:44643/getWeather?city={cityname}&country={countrycode}&outdoorFlag={true/false} .